 What is a Debt Relief Order?

-A Debt Relief Order (DRO) is a debt solution that allows people with debts up to £30,000 (£20,000 in Northern Ireland) and little income or valued assets, to be relieved from their repayments for 12 months.
+A Debt Relief Order (DRO) is a debt solution that allows people with debts up to £50,000 and little income or valued assets, to be relieved from their repayments for 12 months.
 After this time, if they are still unable to repay, their debts are officially written off.

 Is a Debt Relief Order right for me?

-A DRO can be seen as an alternative to bankruptcy.
-Once entered, all interest and charges from your creditors are frozen over a 12-month period.
-By the end of your DRO, your financial situation will be reviewed and if improved, you will be expected to begin making repayments toward your debts again.
-If your situation hasn’t improved, your debts will be written off.
+A DRO can be an alternative to bankruptcy.
+Once you enter one of these orders, all interest and charges from your creditors are frozen for a period of 12 months.
+When your DRO comes to an end, there will be a review of your finances.
+If your situation has improved, you’ll be expected to start making debt repayments again.
+If it hasn’t improved, your debts will be written off.

 When should I consider a Debt Relief Order?

-If you have debts up to £30,000 (£20,000 in Northern Ireland) that you feel you can’t pay back and have little to no assets or property of your own to contribute towards repayments, a Debt Relief Order may be a preferable choice to Bankruptcy.
+If you have debts up to £50,000 that you feel you can’t pay back and have little to no assets or property of your own to contribute towards repayments, a Debt Relief Order may be a preferable choice to Bankruptcy.

 A DRO may be an option if you feel you lack the resources to enter any other debt solution or feel you need space from your current debts.